stnorton/russia-election-scraper/README.md

 Please report any bugs and suggested fixes in the "Issues" tab.
 Feel free to clone the repo and make improvements.
 I would appreciate it if you contacted me with any signficant improvements, as I use this scraper very frequently!

+# Known bugs

+* When a `vibid` isn't present in a url, the function `api.extracting` returns the entire url.
+I am working on a way to recognize this and drop vibid from the result.
+* When there is no data for an election, the scraper cannot recognize this and crashes when it reaches the `api.caller` function